Cobb County weather forecast for Labor Day, Monday September 5

-The National Weather Service forecasts mostly cloudy skies with a likelihood of afternoon shower and thunderstorms here in Cobb County on Labor Day, Monday September 5, 2022, with highs in the lower 80s.
+The National Weather Service forecasts mostly cloudy skies here in Cobb County on Labor Day, Monday September 5, with highs in the lower 80s.

+In the afternoon the skies are expected to be mostly sunny, but with showers and thunderstorms likely.

+The National Weather Service has us under both a flood watch and a hazardous weather outlook due to the effects of the continuing scattered storms in our region.

 What is the Cobb overnight weather forecast for Monday September 5?

-Mostly cloudy.
-Showers and thunderstorms likely in the evening, then a chance of showers with a slight chance of thunderstorms after midnight.
+Tonight should be mostly cloudy with a chance of showers and thunderstorms in the evening.
 Lows around 70.
-Light south winds.
-Chance of rain 70 percent.
+Light southwest winds.
+Chance of rain 40 percent.

 What does the extended forecast have in store?